GGEMS/ggems/docs/Sphinx/v1.0/source/building_and_installing.rst

 ------
 Linux & Windows
 ~~~~~~~~~~~~~~~
 CUDA and NVIDIA driver have to be installed if you want to use GGEMS on a NVIDIA architecture.
-The easiest way to install OpenCL on NVIDIA platform is to install CUDA and NVIDIA driver in the same time from the following link: https://developer.nvidia.com/cuda-downloads.
+The easiest way to install OpenCL on NVIDIA platform is to download CUDA and NVIDIA driver in the same time from the following link: https://developer.nvidia.com/cuda-downloads.

-GGEMS has be tested on the lastest CUDA and NVIDIA versions, and also older versions.
+GGEMS has been tested on the lastest CUDA and NVIDIA versions, and also some older versions.

 ..
 WARNING::